 1. Are they licensed?

 Having of contractor's license is one of the pieces of the puzzle required in selecting your roofing company.
 Having a license means they have posted a bond, so that in the event that your roof does not get completed correctly, you can use the bond to pay for completion of the project.
 It also means that they have insurance, so that in the event that there is a catastrophic failure of the installation or damage the interior of your home, the insurance can be used to pay for the damages.
-The licensing bureaus also keep track of whether there have been problems with this licensee, and you should be able to look up any complaints that have registered with the builders board.
-Can check out a roofing company's license here at Oregon Contractors Board
+The licensing bureaus also keep track of whether there have been problems with this licensee, and you should be able to look up any complaints that have registered with the Oregon Construction Contractor's Board.
+Can check out a roofing company's license here at the Oregon Contractors Board

 2. Do they have worker's compensation?

 This may seem like an academic question that should be part of the licensing, but it is not.
 Roofers are working in a very dangerous situation.
 Sole proprietors are not required to carry insurance on themselves, and corporate principles are also not required to be covered under workers' compensation.
 Hiring a company that does not have worker's compensation on their employees can lead to catastrophic consequences for not only the business, but also for the owner of the property for the work was occurring.
-Can check out a companies license here Oregon Contractors Board
+You can check out a company's license here Oregon Contractors Board

 3. How long have they been in business?

 A roofing company that's been in business less than five years is probably still learning the trade, and getting legs under their feet.
 Hiring a roofing company like this is a bit of a gamble because their learning on your roofing project.
 Chances are they're unsure about something and will have to work right through it, have the potential of something not being completely right is greater.
 There are plenty of very experienced a roofing companies out there, and it's best to check them out and go with one that you know will do the job perfect the first time.
-What goog is a warranty if the company is not there to back it?
+What good is a warranty if the company is not there to back it?

 4. Check with the Better Business Bureau